Nana (1985 film): Plot

-In the Paris of the 19th century, a prostitute causes uproar.
-The name of the prostitute is Teresa, but everyone knows her as Naná (Irma Serrano).
+In 19th-century Paris, a prostitute causes uproar; although her name is Teresa, everyone knows her as Naná (Irma Serrano).
 Naná and her best friend Satan (Veronica Castro) work as prostitutes, first on the streets of Paris, and after in a small room.
 In her youth, Naná was sexually abused by her stepfather and thrown from her home by her mother.
 As the result of this violation, she gave birth to a son.
-Naná prostitutes herself to raise her son, whom she stays away from her, under the care of her aunt.
+Naná works as a prostitute to make money to raise her son, who lives away from her, under the care of her aunt.
 Nana occasionally works in a theater, which is really an underground brothel.
-One night, Naná is presented in the theater as "The Venus of Fire," and caused a sensation by showing her naked body.
-Immediately the most powerful men come to her offering jewelry and luxuries for her favors.
-Naná accepts the attentions of a banker, who presents her with a house in the French countryside.
-In this house, Naná holds an affair with a young aristocrat who she called Coquito (Jaime Garza).
+One night, Naná is presented in the theater as "The Venus of Fire," and causes a sensation by appearing nude.
+Powerful men offer jewelry and luxuries for her favors, and Naná accepts the attentions of a banker, who presents her with a house in the French countryside.
+In this house, Naná holds an affair with a young aristocrat whom she calls Coquito (Jaime Garza).
 This same night, she is pressed by the banker to fulfill her sexual favors, while the owner of the theater-brothel where she worked, forced herto return to fulfill a contract.
-Naná repudiate both men and seeks solace in the Count Muffat (Manuel Ojeda), a distinguished and respectable aristocrat dedicated to the charity.
+Naná repudiates both men and seeks solace in the Count Muffat (Manuel Ojeda), a distinguished and respectable aristocrat dedicated to the charity.
 However, Muffat confesses that he has also succumbed to her charms and desires her.
-Disappointed, Naná decides to leave her life as a courtesan and returns to work on the streets.
-However, one night that she is chased by the police, Naná is rescued by Satin (Isela Vega), a courtesan and friend.
-After spending the night together, Satin convinces her to return to her life as a courtesan.
-Naná then accepted becoming mistress of Count Muffat and returns to the theater to present her nude shows.
-With support from Muffat Nana tries to become a serious actress, snatching the characters to the actress and courtesan Rosa Mignon, but is ridiculed, because they say that she only serves to show her naked body.
-Disappointment causes that Naná falling into the lowest degradation.
-Her home becomes in the center of the vice of Paris, where people go to get drunk, performed orgies and all sorts of sexual debauchery.
-One night, the Count Muffat, who has been ruined by the debauchery of Naná, decides to face her in the middle of a party hosted by her for the triumphs of a mare (called Naná in her honor) in a horse show.
-In comparison, Naná reveals to the Count Muffat the adultery of his wife in this same house.
+Disappointed, Naná decides to leave her life as a courtesan and return to work on the streets.

+One night Naná is chased by the police, but is rescued by Satin (Isela Vega), a courtesan and friend.
+After spending the night together, Satin convinces her to return to life as a courtesan.
+Naná accepts becoming Count Muffat’s mistress and returns to the theater to present her nude shows.
+With support from Muffat, Nana tries to become a serious actress, snatching the characters to the actress and courtesan Rosa Mignon, but is ridiculed, because they say that she only serves to show her naked body.
+Naná falls into depression, and her home becomes the center of Parisian vice, where people go to get drunk and have orgies and sexual debauchery.

+Muffat, who has been ruined by Naná's debauchery, confronts her in the middle of a party hosted by her for the triumphs of a mare (called Naná in her honor) in a horse show.
+In response, Naná reveals to Muffat that his wife has committed adultery in this same house.
 The Count decides to leave her.
-That night, her young lover Coquito, commits suicide after he to discover that Naná had sexual relations with his brother, a soldier.
-After tonight, Naná decided to retire from life as a courtesan.
-Her friend Satan dies victim from tuberculosis.
+That night, her young lover Coquito commits suicide after he learns that Naná had sexual relations with his brother, a soldier.
+After the events of the night, Naná decides to retire from life as a courtesan.
+Her friend Satan dies from tuberculosis.